DETECTING POWER CYCLING OR COMPUTER CRASH

 the beginning of the experiment, read it back continuously during the experiment, and if

-it jumps to it's reset value, then it knows the i100 power has cycled, and
+it jumps to its reset value, then it knows the device power has cycled, and

-the computer went down if the i100 power remains on while the computer goes down
+the computer went down.
+This assumes the device power remains on while the computer goes down

 (DUT) to go into a reset phase at this point, you need a Watchdog, which is a periodic